National Hellenic Research Foundation: Institute of Historical Research (IHR)

 The Institute emerged in 2012 as a merger of the three oldest institutes for the historical and literary sciences of the National Research Foundation: Center for Greek and Roman Antiquity, Institute for Byzantine Research and Institute for Modern Greek Studies.
-The director of the institute is Maria Christina Chatziioanou, since 2013.
+The director of the institute is Maria Christina Chatziioannou, since 2013.

 The institute's research objectives are the historical documentation and interpretation, the diffusion of new knowledge, and the training of young scholars, thus contributing to national self-awareness and active presence in the international scientific community.

 The individual sections that make up the institute are:

 Section of Neohellenic Research

 Originally named "Center for Modern Greek Studies", it was founded on May 11, 1960, by an act of the Board of Directors of the then Royal Research Foundation and began operating in December of the same year.
 It was originally housed in Alexandra Michael Mela's privately owned apartment at 4 Vasilissis Sofias Street.
 Since the winter of 1967 it has moved to the fifth floor of the newly completed NHRF building.
 In 1989 it was renamed the Institute for Modern Greek Studies.

 The Section of Neohellenic Research studies the history of Modern Hellenism from the 15th to the 20th century.
 It develops programs and projects organized in three main disciplines: History of Culture, Economic and Social History, Political History.

 Specific subjects emerging from the above are the history of ideas, institutions and ideology, modern Greek literature and historiography, religious art, the history of sciences, Ottoman studies, historical demography and geography, cartography, travel and consular networks, business history, modern political history.
 His scientific activities include the production of print and digital publications, the creation of electronic applications of historical content, the organization of conferences and the development of an international network of collaborations on contemporary issues.

 The directors of the section since its establishment were Michael Laskaris (1960-1962), Konstantinos Th.
 Dimaras (1962-1972), Dionysios Zakythinos (1971-1975), Deputy Director Manusos Manusakas (1975-1980), Loukia Drarou (1981-1995), Vassilis Panagiotopoulos (1995-2000) Paschalis Kitromilides (2000-2012) and Taxiarchis Kolias (2012-2013).
 In the first twenty years of the sector's activity, New Hellenism is autonomous as a research field and attempts to "inventory the country's intellectual treasures at national level".
 Thus the main directions were the inventory of Greek bibliographical production, cataloging and publishing of archival material, bibliographic and literary interests.
 From 1980 to 2000, it integrates economic and social history, historical geography and demography, the history of institutions, the history of technology and the history of modern Greek art.
 The institute's research horizons have been enriched by the convening of international scientific meetings.
 The Center for Modern Greek Studies has been slow to acquire a scientific journal of its own, and its collaborators have published their work in the journal "The Eranist" of the Hellenic Enlightenment Study Group.
 In 1981 he acquired "Tetradia Ergasias".